spino17/www.jarvil-lang.org/README.md

 # www.jarvil-lang.org

-The home for Jarvil website powered by Next.js
+The home of the Jarvil website powered by Next.js